irene146/flux_adms_faam/flux_estimation_adms/readme.md

 Temperature (T0C): ADMS assumes temperature measurements are taken 2 metres above the ground.
 If possible, use radiosonde data for more accurate temperature values.

 Wind Speed and Direction (U and PHI):  Ensure these are consistent during the sampling period.
-If variability in wind speed is observed, include the standard deviation as the **SIGMATHETA** variable.
+If variability in wind direction is observed, include the standard deviation as the **SIGMATHETA** variable.

 Cloud Cover (CL): Measured in oktas.
 This can be determined from camera footage taken during the sampling period and provided by a meteorologist.